 It is perhaps the most aggressive un-contacted tribe that exists.
 The Indian government has always respected the wishes of the Sentinelese to be left alone.

-There are laws which forbid taking photographs or making videos of the Andaman tribes in 2017.
+There are laws that forbid taking photographs or making videos of the Andaman tribes in 2017.
 It is illegal to get within 3 nautical miles of the island.

 However, the reason for keeping them isolated is a lack of genetic immunity to common diseases like influenza and measles.
 Another reason can be that the Islanders were traumatized by that original kidnapping.